mhutch/mhutch.github.io/_posts/2010-05-03-t4-templates-in-monodevelop.md

 created: 1272900437
 redirect_from: /node/179
 ---
-A few week ago, I travelled to GDC and MIX.
+A few weeks ago, I travelled to GDC and MIX.
 While in planes, airports and in spare moments in the conference, I implemented a feature I've wanted for some time - integrated T4 templating.
-This takes the T4 engine that I wrote for ASP.NET MVC templates, and exposed it within the IDE as a "custom tool", like Visual Studio does.
+This takes the T4 engine that I wrote for ASP.NET MVC templates, and exposed it within the IDE as a "custom tool", like Visual Studio does.<!--break-->

 This also meant I had to implement a simple version of VS-style custom tools, or generators.
 Set the file's "custom tool" property to "TextTemplatingFileGenerator" using the property pad, then whenever you save it, MD will run the generator on the file.